kyphan38/web/assets/docs/study/vault/3-install-vault.md

   - Proof-of-concept projects
   - Developing and testing new integrations
   - Exploring and testing Vault’s new features
-  - EExperimenting with Vault functionality
+  - Experimenting with Vault functionality

 To start the Vault dev server, use the following command